hannanlabs/voyager/README.md

 reconciliation, and distributed system state transitions inside Kubernetes.
-In doing so, Voyager becomes a showcase of distributed systems at scale, end to end observability from metrics to logs to traces, and a foundation for more advanced physics in CFD Computational Fluid Dynamics).
+In doing so, Voyager becomes a showcase of distributed systems at scale, end to end observability from metrics to logs to traces, and a foundation for more advanced physics in CFD (Computational Fluid Dynamics).